antrea-io/antrea/docs/antrea-network-policy.md

-- If there are multiple Antrea-native policy rules created at the same rule-level priority (same policy Tier, policy priority and rule priority), and happen to select overlapping traffic patterns but have conflicting rule actions (e.g.`Allow`v.s.`Deny`), the behavior of such traffic will be undeterministic. **In general, we recommended against creating rules with conflicting actions in policy resources at the same priority.** For example, consider two AntreaNetworkPolicies created in the same Namespace and Tier with the same policy priority.
+- If there are multiple Antrea-native policy rules created at the same rule-level priority (same policy Tier, policy priority and rule priority), and happen to select overlapping traffic patterns but have conflicting rule actions (e.g.`Allow`v.s.`Deny`), the behavior of such traffic will be nondeterministic. **In general, we recommended against creating rules with conflicting actions in policy resources at the same priority.** For example, consider two AntreaNetworkPolicies created in the same Namespace and Tier with the same policy priority.
 The first policy applies to all `app=web` Pods in